€57,48 €47,50 excl. VAT

 General information

 Canine Coagulation Factor VII is an important protein involved in blood clotting in dogs.
 Deficiency in Factor VII causes a bleeding disorder, which can lead to dangerously uncontrolled bleeding in the case of injury or surgery.
-The disorder occurs in the Beagle, and is caused by a recessive mutation to the gene F7.
+The disorder occurs in a wide range of breeds, including the Airedale Terrier, Beagle, German Wirehaired Pointer and Scottish Deerhound.
+It is caused by a recessive mutation to the gene F7.

 Clinical features